ULTUX/StoneDropPlugin/README.md

 # Stone Drop Plugin
 This is a source code to one of the first plugins I have ever created.
-This plugin supports **latest** minecraft version, avaiable to be compiled to your server.
+This plugin supports **latest** minecraft version, available to be compiled to your server.

 ## Overview